ethicxz/ethicxz.github.io/_posts/2024-07-30-VL Klendathu Chain.md

 ![alt text](../assets/image_klendathu/12er.png)

-If you have any questions or any comments on this post, you can dm me on discord : "ethicxz." or on [instagram](https://www.instagram.com/eliott.la/)
+If you have any questions you can dm me on discord : 'ethicxz.'